 In the light of recent archaeological research, the original, oldest castle from the turn of the 13th and 14th centuries consisted of a cylindrical tower located at the highest point of the hill, on the south-western side of its peak flattening.
+It was erected in the opus emplectum technique of local unworked stone, bonded with lime mortar.
 The wall thickness was 1.4 meters, and the diameter was about 9 meters.
-It was free-standing, squat and probably not too high.
+It was free-standing tower, squat and probably not too high.
 It was surrounded by a stone perimeter wall with a hypothetical gatehouse on the eastern side.
 Interior buildings probably were wooden, attached to the inner faces of the wall.

-In the next phase of the extension dated back to the 15th century, a rectangular residential building was erected by the northern perimeter wall of the upper castle and the gate was reinforced by a foregate, over which the chapel was established.
-The extension of the upper castle in the 15th century included the modernization of the eastern gatehouse.
+In the next phase of the extension dated back to the 15th century, a rectangular residential building was erected by the northern perimeter wall of the upper ward (the so-called Great House) with a kitchen added to the west.
+The expansion of the upper ward in the 15th century also included the modernization and strengthening of the eastern gate, in front of which a foregate was erected, over which a chapel was built.
 The entrance then led through a five-span, timber drawbridge, supported by stone pillars.
 Probably in the times of king Władysław Jagiełło, characteristic brick superstructures of cylindrical towers were made, topped with machicolations and covered with shingled, conical roofs.

-The castle has survived to this day in the form of a magnificent ruin, along with the full circumference of the outer walls, three towers and relics of residential buildings.
+The castle has survived to this day in the form of a magnificent ruin, along with the full circumference of the outer walls, three towers and relics of residential buildings (the face and the crown of the walls have been repaired many times in modern times).
+In recent years, the monument has been subject to the so-called revitalization, which led to the commercialization of the castle space while losing the original character, and what’s more, none of the recently discovered buildings were made visible.
 There is an viewpoint in the eastern tower.
 Opening hours can be found on the official site of the monument here.

 Wróblewski S., Zamki i dwory obronne województwa sandomierskiego w średniowieczu, Nowy Sącz 2006.